-Where positive handling is required, Pennyman Primary Academy will abide to the following guidance:
+Where positive handling is required, The Trust's academies will abide to the following guidance:

 - Verbal de-escalation techniques will always be used in the first instance in order to make every attempt to de-escalate the situation. - Any physical intervention will follow other appropriate actions. - Staff will take a calm and measured approach in all situations.